freemanpdwork/openshift-ai-demo/README.md

 # openshift-ai-demo
 WIP

 This is an example pet name generator app used in the OpenAI API [quickstart tutorial](https://platform.openai.com/docs/quickstart).
 It uses the [Next.js](https://nextjs.org/) framework with [React](https://reactjs.org/).
-Check out the tutorial or follow the instructions below to get set up.
+These steps cover how to deploy it on [OpenShift Local](https://developers.redhat.com/products/openshift-local/overview), however, it's also K8's agnostic.

 ### Requirements
 - 4 physical CPU cores